ZornsLemma/basictool/README.md

 * 6502 emulation is performed using lib6502.
 This was originally written by Ian Piumarta, but the versions of lib6502.[ch] included here are taken from [PiTubeClient](https://github.com/hoglet67/PiTubeClient).

 * Cross-platform command line parsing (cargs.[ch]) is performed using [cargs](https://github.com/likle/cargs).

+## Changelog

+* v0.01: Initial release
+* v0.02:
+  * Fix build error on Ubuntu 20.10 (thanks to scruss for reporting this!)